 - Delivers parenting programs in both a one-on-one and group environment.

-The Brighter Futures program’s success is based on the following core principles:
+The Aboriginal Intensive Family Preservation program’s success is based on the following core principles:

 Taking part in the program is voluntary, empowering families to accept responsibility for the decision-making process in their lives.